GuiPimenta-Dev/maple-leafs/README.md

 If you have any questions or inquiries regarding this project, please feel free to reach out via the contact information provided in the repository.

-Thank you for your interest in this web scraping project focused on extracting articles about the Maple Leafs maple-leafs team.
+Thank you for your interest in this web scraping project focused on extracting articles about the Maple Leafs hockey team.